Energy Studies

 ENERGY STUDIES

 Energy Studies is an Interdisciplinary Certificate program in Yale College.
-The curriculum is designed to provide selected undergraduates with the knowledge and skills needed for advanced studies, leadership, and success in energy-related fields.
+The curriculum is designed to provide enrolled undergraduates with the knowledge and skills needed for advanced studies, leadership, and success in energy-related fields.
 Energy Studies scholars must also complete the requirements of a Yale College major, since Yale does not offer a major in Energy Studies.

 Study of the world of energy takes many forms.
 Think about your home.
-Where does the energy come from to turn on the lights and to charge your mobile phoneor to heat the space or cool it, when needed?
+Where does the energy come from to turn on the lights and to charge your mobile phone, or to heat the space and cool it when needed?
 Answers to these questions involve the science & technology of energy.
 Today, despite all the progress of the last twenty years in renewable energy sources like wind and solar energy, about 80% of the world’s primary energy still comes from fossil fuels—coal, oil, and natural gas.
 That number, which comes as a surprise to many, highlights the challenge of a rapid transition to renewable energy.
 What new technologies, new breakthroughs, can speed up the move away from fossil fuels?

 Many students will be interested in the environmental impacts of energy use, especially air and water pollution and climate change.
 We now know that burning fossil fuels is the main driver of accelerated climate change and that to avoid its potentially catastrophic consequences—extreme storms, droughts, floods, heat waves, and wildfires—the world needs to reduce man-made greenhouse gas emissions, especially carbon-dioxide emissions from fossil fuels, to zero within the next three decades.
 Are there realistic pathways to a “Net Zero” energy economy by the year 2050?
 What are the consequences if the Net Zero target is missed?
 Can carbon dioxide be removed from the atmosphere artificially?
 Can climate be “geoengineered” to avoid excessive warming?